Ranjita

 Ranjita is a Bangladeshi film actress and producer.
 She appeared in 29 films and produced 18.

 Biography

 Ranjita's father was an official in the Ministry of Home Affairs.
+She grew up in Dhaka and attended Eden Mohila College.

 Ranjita acted in popular film "Dhaka 86" in 1986 which was directed by veteran director Shafiqur Rahman and Bapparaj was the Hero of this film.
 She also acted in Jiner Badsha in 1989 directed by Abdur Razzak.

+She suffered a stroke on 28 September 2022 that left her partially paralyzed.